 Thinking about this, I have started to look for travel trend tips for 2021, when it will, hopefully, be safe to join new adventures.

 I don’t think it’s necessary to explain that although people will travel more, they will be keener on spending more time locally to explore the surroundings.
-We are quite lucky in the UK for living in a country that is fairly easy to be explored by car and on a train.
+We are quite lucky in the UK to live in a country that is fairly easy to explore by car and on a train.

 I do love travelling in my country in 2021, I will probably visit remote areas of Ireland and Scotland that have stunning landmarks and landscapes.

-I have lost count on how many times I have talked about sustainable travelling as the main necessary changing in the way we will move around from now to go.
+I have lost count of how many times I have talked about sustainable travelling as the main necessary change in the way we will move around from now to go.
 It’s a fact – tourism is responsible for 8% of the world’s carbon emissions.

 Every time you get a new flight, these numbers increase.
 If we change our view on ways of travelling, this scenery can be changed when choosing sustainable travel destinations.

 Shot gateways will be trendy.
 People will prefer a short stay somewhere with as many activities as possible to be done in a short period.

 The changes in the accommodation industry that is accepting 2-night stays and last-minute bookings, improve the chances of having a micro-trip.